-Devon in Sight has launched a new Community Support Service which will increase the independence, wellbeing and choice of people with sight loss across Devon.
+Devon in Sight’s Community Support Service will increase the independence, wellbeing and choice of people with sight loss across Devon.

 In each area a Community Support Worker will work with people with sight loss to identify a whole range of advice and support – not just from Devon in Sight but from a number of charities and partner organisations.